yh1008/speech-to-text/librispeech-notes.md

 ```
 here, CE 1398 means if left [ 323 324 325 326 ] is evaluated as true, we choose pdf-id 1398, if not true, we choose pdf-id 1460.
 CE stands for a ConstantEventMap and indicates a leaf of the tree.

-After running steps/train_deltas.sh, we can create a decodinggraph and decode the triphone system using utils/mkgraph.sh, followed with steps/decode.sh
+After running steps/train_deltas.sh, we can create a decoding graph and decode the triphone system using utils/mkgraph.sh, followed with steps/decode.sh

-### stronger acoustic model, better alignment
+### LDA+MLLT: stronger acoustic model, better alignment
 Align the system, use
 ```
 steps/align_si.sh